 After the NFL, Major League Baseball (MLB) is neck-and-neck with the NBA as the second most popular sports league in the United States.
 For decades, massive amounts of illegal/offshore betting has helped spike ratings for MLB and every other sports league.
-Now, online sports betting is legal and live in Michigan, so if you were wondering how to start placing your bets, we got you covered.
+Now, Michigan sports betting is legal and live in Michigan, so if you were wondering how to start placing your bets, we got you covered.

 If you happen to be relatively new to the MLB betting circuit yourself, you’ve come to the right place.
 We’ll cover a bevy of related topics here – popular MLB betting markets and terms, different factors to consider when placing a bet, and how to manage your bankroll.
 We’ll also get into what’s ahead for the 2021 season, and some notable offseason moves worth noting.

 Some Michigan, MLB history

 Baseball has a long history in the state of Michigan that dates all the way back to the 1800s.
 The Detroit Tigers actually represents the oldest continuous one name, one city franchise in the league.
 The Tigers didn’t play their first major league season until 1901, but have been entrenched in the state of Michigan for well over a century.
 The game – and the business – of baseball has changed considerably since then, but the league’s popularity has grown and it remains an integral part of the American sports identity.